 Hello, it’s me, your credit card.
-I don’t want to presume anything, but you have to admit we’ve been pretty tight lately.
-Wasn’t I there for you last weekend, when you got drunk and lost your phone and had to hail an actual yellow cab — with your arm! — to get home?
+I don’t want to presume anything, but it seems like we’ve been pretty tight lately.
+Wasn’t I there for you last night, when you panic-bought all your Christmas presents and paid extra for express shipping?
+And last weekend, when you had too much mulled wine at your umpteenth holiday party, lost your phone, and had to hail an actual yellow cab — with your arm! — to get home?
 And again the next morning, when you needed a bacon, egg, and cheese delivered to your door immediately upon waking?
-Don’t worry, I’ll have your back next week, too, when you panic-buy a bunch of Christmas presents and pay extra for express shipping.
+Don’t worry, I’ll have your back next week, too, when your holiday travel plans go awry and you have a fight with your airline over missing bags.

 I’ve heard I can be smothering — easy to get close to and then impossible to get rid of.
 But I can’t help it if you don’t make boundaries!
 I just love a good time, and the holidays are when I truly shine.

 Come January, you’ll want some space.
 I respect that — it’s healthy.
-But let me warn you that it’s never easy to extricate yourself from our relationship, especially this year, with interest rates through the roof and inflation being what it is.
-The good news (well, for me) is that you’re not alone — credit-card balances increased more sharply in the last few months than they have in the past 20 years.
+But I should warn you that it’s not easy to extricate yourself from our relationship.
+A recent survey from WalletHub showed that about 25 percent of Americans are still paying off holiday debt from last year, thanks in part to credit-card interest rates hitting record highs.
 So don’t be embarrassed to be seen with me or anything; you’re in good company.

 If you really do want to cut ties and get your finances under control, though, here are the steps to pay me off.
 Just don’t say I never helped you out.